1777TheVikings/1777-2018Vision/README.md

 While this code is intended for use on the NVIDIA Jetson TX1 using a Logitech C920 webcam, any coprocessing SoC (e.g. Raspberry Pi, Tinkerboard) with a V4L2-compliant webcam will work.
 If using a Jetson, an SD card is strongly recommended for storing recordings and camera/pipeline settings.

 This code should run using Python 2.7.* with OpenCV 3.* bindings.
 (The pip libraries use OpenCV 2.4, so you must compile OpenCV from source to run this code without modifications.)
+We strongly recommend building OpenCV with the libjpeg-turbo library to make the streaming as fast as possible.
 Beyond that, the following packages must be installed:

 - pynetworktables
 - Jinja2